eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 </exclusive-start>
 ```

-The cycle is triggered by an allocation taxation threshold being reached.
-The allocation threshold is set by the policy type and GC configuration and may be resized each time a `balanced` cycle completes.
-For more information, see ?????
-TRUE?
-The current threshold for triggering a cycle is shown by the `taxation-threshold` attribute to be set to `402GB`.
+The cycle is triggered when the global mark cycle allocation taxation is reached.
+The threshold is set by the policy configuration and is often resized by the GC when a `balanced` global mark GC cycle completes.
+The <allocation-taxation> element records the memory threshold value that was in use when this example global mark cycle was triggered.
+The`taxation-threshold` attribute shows the taxation threshold is `402GB`.

 ```xml
 <allocation-taxation id="346" taxation-threshold="402653184" timestamp="2020-11-13T06:32:27.348" intervalms="494.037" />